Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 But I was certainly happy to witness all of the modifications which tent manufacturers have made over the decades: lighter, waterproof, and easier to set up tents are now the norm.

 A few words about each design will give you some features to think about as you're comparing backpacking tent types.

 Hoop tents have flexible poles which allow the tent material to be shaped into curved walls, rather than an A frame.

-Don't expect these tents to perform well in large sizes - a one person or at most two person hoop tent could be expected to hold up in adverse conditions.
+Don't expect these tents to perform well in large sizes - a one person or at most two person hoop tent could be expected to hold up in adverse conditions like wind.

 I know for a fact how strong these tents can be in bad weather conditions, given the right tent poles (strong, flexible, but not prone to snapping) and attention to proper staking.